Shibuya

 We bring the world’s most emblematic crossroads as an outdoor, adaptable, mutable and itinerant sideboard sharing unique experiences.

-We want to move and live SHIBUYA to other cities around the world.
+We want to move Shibuya to other cities around the world.

 Art & Architecture

 The invisible line is achieved.
 They complete and complement each other.
-Regina with its stroke and life naturally illuminates the environment, gives the necessary peace in the chaos, brings nature to the city, reminds the fresh air, the colours of autumn, the smell of rain, how the water splashes on your back and feet when running, when you are hypnotised by the umbrella of a Gueisha, the beauty and human warmth, forces you without wanting to stop in the midst of so much noise, to listen to the disturbing silence.
+Regina with her strokes brings order to chaos, nature to the city, and evokes the colors of autumn, the smell of rain, water splashing on your back and feet when running.
+When hypnotised by the umbrella of a Geisha, the beauty forces you to stop in the midst of so much noise, to listen to the disturbing silence.

-The pedestrian crossings represent movement, order, continuity, infinity, an echo of Borges or Piranesi.
+The pedestrian crossings represent movement, order, continuity, infinity, an echo of the works of the writer Borges or the artist Piranesi.

 Narrative

-The Shibuya junction is presented: 4 corners at its highest point.
-The surroundings are blurred with reality.
-A symbol, an icon.
-A cross where art and spectator interact.
+The Shibuya junction is presented: four corners at its highest point.
+A symbol, an icon, a cross where art and spectator interact.

-Possibility of beginning the experience of the installation from outside Macba.
+Possibility of beginning the experience of the installation from outside Macba (Barcelona Museum of Contemporary Art).

 Outdoor/ Street/ Movement/ Cityscape